JoKerDii/DS-FAS/docs/notes/questions.md

   1. <u>Bootstrap</u>: we generate multiple samples of training data, via bootstrapping.
 It involves selecting examples randomly with replacement.
 We train a full decision tree on each sample of data.
   2. <u>AGgregatiING</u>: for a given input, we output the averaged outputs of all the models for that input.

+  Steps:

+  1. Multiple subsets are created from the original dataset by bootstrapping, selecting observations with replacement.
+  2. A base model (weak model) is created on each of these subsets.
+  3. The models run in parallel and are independent of each other.
+  4. The final predictions are determined by combining the predictions from all the models.

   Merits:

   * <u>High expressiveness</u>: by using larger trees it is able to approximate complex functions and decision boundaries.